TheCosmicAspect/home-library/README.md

 - Run `python app.py` and connect locally
 **Congrats!
 If you know how to do that, you're all set!**
 ## Anything else?
-If I missed something important, let me know over discord (@thecosmicaspect).
-Else, hold on.
+If I missed something important, for now, just hold on.
 This will be finished soon.